Equality, Diversity, Inclusion and Your Future

 Internships are a great way to build up work experience before applying for a graduate role.

-In the global graduate job market, employers value cross-cultural sensitivity and emotional intelligence.
+In the global graduate job market, employers value globally minded graduates.
 We can help you demonstrate that you can see the world through a wider lens, can respond well to change, and that you have the ability to identify and deal with your own emotions and to recognise and understand the feelings of others.

-Queen’s Global Leadership Programme develops your leadership, team working and project management skills by working on group projects and challenges, and working with alumni, industry professionals and a range of global companies.
+Our Future-Ready Skills for Leaders: Go Global programme develops your leadership, team working and project management skills by working on group projects and challenges, and working with alumni, industry professionals and a range of global companies.
 We also offer every student free access to the GoinGlobal website where you can search for international internships and jobs, and access country guides, information on living costs and much more.

 Elevate is Business in the Community Ireland’s new Pledge to support businesses to build more inclusive workplaces.
 The ultimate ambition of this initiative is for a workforce that is representative of all members of Irish society.